breakponchito/DominicanWorkShopParticipant/module_05_use_jakarta_data/README.md

 Jakarta Data separates persistence and the model with the repository interface.
 The repositories are the classes that encapsulate the data access logic, thus decoupling the persistence mechanism from the domain model.
 This repository acts as a gateway for accessing persistent data of one or more entity types.

+If you need more details about the Repository pattern please check the following page: [Repository Pattern](https://deviq.com/design-patterns/repository-pattern)

 #### Integrate Jakarta Data